 Change the first paragraph of 7.4.4 as follows:

-The ADDBA frames are used to set up or, if PBAC is used, to modify Block Ack for a specific TC, or TS or MRG group address.
+The ADDBA frames are used to set up or, if PBAC is used, to modify Block Ack for a specific TC, or TS or GCR (#686) group address.
 The Action field value associated with each frame format within the Block Ack category is defined in Table 7-54.

 Insert Action field values 3 and 4, and change the Reserved Action field values row (3-255) in Table 7-54 as follows (note that the entire table is not shown here):